-You will see three pictures below and I will explain to you what to do with each picture –
+You will see three pictures below, and I will explain to you what to do with each image –

-This first picture is of three items and the first two are hard wooden blocks, which were taken from one wooden block and I normally use three or four and put them under the turntable legs as they really help to reduce vibrations.
+This first picture is of three items, and the first two are hard wooden blocks, taken from one wooden block, and I usually use three or four and put them under the turntable legs as they help to reduce vibrations.

-The third item in the picture is a “spike” which is from a Norwegian company called sound care and these can also be used but when used they must be put directly underneath the turntable base as these now become the legs.
+The third item in the picture is a “spike” which is from a Norwegian company called sound care, and these used, but when used, they must be put directly underneath the turntable base as these now become the legs.
 The spikes remove all vibration and noise transmissions and are quite frankly the best thing that you could ever use to help your Turntable.

-The second picture is of a pair or Interconnect cables and these are something that is often overlooked in a system.
-What I have done is to remove the original cables from the Turntable and replace them with two female RCA sockets which have allowed me to use two very good quality interconnect cables.
-The source is the most import item in the chain and the interconnects are the second.
+The second picture is of a pair or Interconnect cables, and these are something often overlooked in a system.
+What I have done is to remove the original cables from the Turntable and replace them with two female RCA sockets which have allowed me to use two excellent quality interconnect cables.
+The source is the most import item in the chain, and the interconnects are the second.

-The third picture shows a power cord but not the original thin flimsy two-pin cable that comes with the turntable but a good high-quality power cord.
-I have removed the original power cord and fitted a female three-pin receptacle so that I am able to plug the replacement power cord into the Turntable.
-This allows good power to be fed into the turntable to drive it better and give it a better power to operate with.
+The third picture shows a power cord but not the original thin, flimsy two-pin cable that comes with the turntable but a suitable high-quality power cord.
+I have removed the original power cord and fitted a female three-pin receptacle so that I can plug the replacement power cord into the Turntable.
+And, allows good power to be fed into the turntable to drive it better and give it a better capacity to operate.

-I know what you are saying to yourself right now – this guy is crazy we are only driving a motor so what difference will a good power cord make to the sound of our turntable!
-Now I have been down this road so many times with different people and I do not go into hours of discussion and write many pages so please just trust me on this point – OK
+I know what you are saying to yourself right now – this guy is crazy we are only driving a motor so what difference will a suitable power cord make to the sound of our turntable!
+I have been down this road so many times with different people.
+And, I do not go into hours of discussion and write many pages so please just trust me on this point.

 What was done

-The third was to remove the original power cord and replace it with a good quality power cord.
-These changes have been made just to show you how easy it can be done with an old turntable.
-The same three things can be done with a new and expensive turntable (as it was in the last blog).
+The third was to remove the original power cord and replace it with a suitable quality power cord.
+These changes have been made just to show you how easily done with an old turntable.

-This particular turntable that I used cost 50 Euros and had a very nice Shure cartridge with it and worked very well.
-After the three things were done it was in a completely different league and I will keep this turntable because it really does sound great and is good to show people what to do.
+This particular turntable that I used cost 50 Euros and had a Shure cartridge with it and worked very well.
+After the three things were done, it was in a completely different league, and I will keep this turntable because it does sound great and it is good to show people what to do.

-This is the turntable after all of the three modifications were completed.
-It was only placed on the top of the testing amplifier as a temporary measure for test purposes only.
+The turntable, after all of the three modifications, completed.
+It was only placed on the top of the testing amplifier as a temporary measure for test purposes.

 The amplifier you see is a Grundig SV-140 and made in 1969 but is one of the best sounding and most musical amplifiers ever made.
 Below are two pictures showing the Turntable to amplifier connections.

-The original two core mains cable has been removed from the amplifier and a high-quality IEC connection fitted inside the amplifier.
-This allows a high-quality power cord to be fitted and by doing it improves the performance of the amplifier in many ways.
+The original two core mains cable removed from the amplifier and a high-quality IEC connection fitted inside the amplifier.
+And, allows a high-quality power cord provided, and by doing it improves the performance of the amplifier in many ways.

-I always have a couple of LP’s which are the same as the CD’s that I carry.
-I always like to compare with the different system I work with.
-When you have done this a few times there is always that moment when you switch every component on and you say to yourself well I wonder how this will sound.
+I always have a couple of LP’s, which are the same as the CD’s that I carry.
+I always like to compare with the different system I work.
+When you have done this a few times, there is still that moment when you switch every component on, and you say to yourself well I wonder how this will sound.

-When you hear the music flowing, you know that everything has been done correctly as the sound is merely magnificent.
-This is because we know how to make the vinyl sound much better!
+When you hear the music flowing, you know that everything is done correctly as the sound is merely magnificent.
+And, is because we know how to make the vinyl sound much better!

 If you enjoyed ‘How to make your Vinyl better?’, please share – thank you.